pallav-8080/Dice-Roll-Skill/readme.md

-# Volley assessment by pallav soni - create a custom alexa skill
+# Volley assessment by pallav soni
-A customa alexa skill capabale of playing a dice roll game and listing top 10 high scores.
+A custom alexa skill capabale of playing a dice roll game and listing top 10 high scores.

 ## **Getting Started**